-When you begin an essay, try your hand at showing yourself having reached your long-term goal, rather than merely stating what it is.
-Are you talking on the phone to clients about your electronics recycling system?
+When you begin your essay, try showing yourself having reached your long-term goal, rather than merely stating what it is.
+For example: Are you talking on the phone to clients about your electronics recycling system?
 Video conferencing with workers in a Southeast Asian outsourcing company?
 Helping NGOs build professional networks through available connectivity products?

-It is not hard to go from something tangible – a person executing job responsibilities – to an analysis of what that person needs to add to his or her knowledge bank to reach that career goal.
+It is not hard to go from something tangible – a person executing job responsibilities – to an analysis of what that person needs to add to their knowledge bank to reach that career goal.

 How has your family and cultural background influenced who you are today?